-Wilmot Union High School academic decathletes bring home fifth division II national title
+Wilmot Union High School academic decathletes bring home fifth Division II national title

 People are also reading…

-At the start of the competition Thursday morning, an opening ceremony brought all the teams across the nation together to kick off the two-day competition.
+At the start of the competition Thursday morning, an opening ceremony brought all the teams together to kick off the two-day competition.
 Speech and interview competitions started in mid-afternoon and ended later in that evening.
-Friday rounded out the competition with the four remaining tests-- economics, social science, math and science --followed by the Live Super Quiz event that afternoon.
+Friday rounded out the competition with the four remaining tests — economics, social science, math and science — followed by the Live Super Quiz event that afternoon.

 Individual achievements